xdp-project/bpf-examples/pping/MEASUREMENT_STUDY.md

 - Middlebox dedicated to pping which traffic passes through

-  - In addition to pping it's probably a good idea to also run normal ping to verify the accuracy of pping (especially if we add support for ICMP echo).
+  - In addition to pping it's probably a good idea to also run normal ping to verify the accuracy of pping.

+  - This is mainly relevant if we first implement ICMP echo support to pping, so that the RTT reported by ping can be compared to the RTT reported by pping for the same packets that ping generated.

 - Data sink (for the traffic generator), not on the same machine as pping to avoid performance interference.